-AirMagnet WiFi Analyzer helps IT staff quickly solve end-user issues while automatically detecting security threats and wireless network vulnerabilities.
-The solution enables network managers to easily test and diagnose dozens of common wireless performance issues including throughput issues, connectivity issues, device conflicts and signal multipath problems by providing:
+AirMagnet WiFi Analyzer PRO helps IT staff quickly solve end-user issues while automatically detecting security threats and wireless network vulnerabilities.
+The solution enables network engineers to easily test and diagnose dozens of common security and wireless performance issues, including throughput and connectivity issues, device conflicts and signal multipath problems by providing:

-AirMagnet WiFi Analyzer’s dashboard provides a live snapshot into the overall health of the WLAN network and helps users focus on top issues that need immediate attention to ensure maximized WLAN security and performance.
-Users are powered with a variety of charts, including ones for channel utilization, top talkers in the network, WLAN interference levels, mis-matched configurations, overloaded APs, security and performance problems, etc. Users can drill down for deeper investigation into WLAN statistics for every device, channel and wireless frame.
-Note: Some charts may not be available in the Express version.
+AirMagnet WiFi Analyzer PRO provides users with the complete inventory of devices, including APs, clients and smart devices that are operating in the environment.
+For each device, users are powered with detailed configuration information and traffic statistics for each device.
+AirMagnet WiFi Analyzer PRO also includes a dashboard that provides a live snapshot into the overall health of the WLAN network and helps users focus on top issues that need immediate attention to ensure maximized WLAN security and performance.
+Users are powered with a variety of charts, including the ones for channel utilization, top talkers in the network, WLAN interference levels, mismatched configurations, overloaded APs, security and performance problems, etc. Users can drill down for deeper investigation into WLAN statistics for every device, channel and wireless frame.

 Built-In Wireless Expertise

 AirMagnet WiFi Analyzer PRO reduces the complexity with instant answers from its real-time analysis engine called AirWISE®.
 This engine automatically detects the root cause of hundreds of security threats and performance issues before they impact the network.
 It goes a step further and also guides the user on how to solve the issue and avoid its occurrence in the future.
 All of this leads to faster and more accurate troubleshooting, thus saving costly internal resources.
 It can also automatically alert and notify you on more than 150+ threats and issues including:

 Figure 3: AirWISE Expert screen